tinted-theming/home/builder.md

 - `base00-dec-g` to `base0F-dec-g` - green component as a value between `0` and `1.0`. e.g "0.6863"
 - `base00-dec-b` to `base0F-dec-b` - blue component as a value between `0` and `1.0`. e.g "0.7608"

-A builder MUST also provide official named alias variables to template files.
+A builder MUST also provide ALL official named alias variables to template files.
 Custom named aliases should not be provided as variables.

 - `[official_alias_name]-hex` - 6-digit hex color value obtained from the scheme file.
 MUST NOT include a leading `#`. e.g "7cafc2".
 - `[official_alias_name]-hex-bgr` - built from a reversed version of all the hex values e.g "c2af7c"